 Odoo Fleet (No longer free)

-Odoo is sophisticated and advanced software.
+Odoo is sophisticated and advanced software and a leading fleet management platform.
 It includes all features that you would require and expect from a premium fleet management software.
 It also includes other components such as CRM/sales tools, e-commerce capabilities, marketing, and much more.
 Reviewers have given many a favorable rating to this company.

 Odoo Fleet used to offer a completely free version of the app for free.
-Customers could create unlimited users and vehicles.
 The company has recently decided to change its business model and to offer a free trial instead.
-This means that this software technically does not qualify as the free management software.
+This means that this software technically does not qualify as free management software.
 Fleetio is in the same boat.
 We did include it in this list to inform readers about this change as other articles on the web will talk about this.

 - Extensive feature set including CRM,